Short description of portfolio item number 1

 A science slam is a different way to present your research, which only has two rules: 1) You need to present something you are personally researching on, 2) The talk shall not exeed 10 minutes, 3) The talk should be entaining and understandable.
 I presented my research on Differential Privacy.
 Find my talk here.

 Abstract: Nowadays, machine learning (ML) is used everywhere, including in sectors that deal with extremely sensitive data, like health or finance.
 And while most companies do not deploy a single line of code anymore without being tested somehow, ML models are often let out into the wild without being checked or secured.
 In my talk, I will guide you through the long road of possible threats and attacks that your ML models might be experiencing out there, and give an overview what countermeasures might be worth considering.
+Link to the event here.

 Abstract: With the growing amount of data being collected about individuals, ever more complex machine learning models can be trained based on those individuals’ characteristics and behaviors.
 Methods for extracting private information from the trained models become more and more sophisticated, such that individual privacy is threatened.
 In this talk, I will introduce some powerful methods for training neural networks with privacy guarantees.
 I will also show how to apply those methods effectively in order to achieve a good trade-off between utility and privacy.
+A video-recording of the meetup available here.

 Abstract: Nowadays, there exist several privacy-preserving machine learning methods.
 Most of them are made available to potential users through tools or programming libraries.
 However, in order to thoroughly protect privacy, these tools need to be applied in the correct scenarios with the correct setting.
 This lecture covers the identification of concrete threat spaces concerning privacy in machine learning, the choice of adequare protection measures, and their practical application.
 Especially the latter point is discussed in class with respect to general usability and design patterns.

 Abstract: In recent years, privacy threats against user data have become more diverse.
 Attacks are no longer solely directed against databases where sensible data is stored but can also be applied to data analysis methods or their results.
 Thereby, they enable an adversary to learn potentially sensitive attributes of the data used for the analyses.
 This lecture aims at presenting common privacy threat spaces in data analysis methods with a special focus on machine learning.
 Next to a general view on privacy preservation and threat models, some very specific attacks against machine learning privacy are introduced (e.g. model inversion, membership inference).
 Additionally, a range of privacy-preservation methods for machine learning, such as differential privacy, homomorphic encryption, etc., are presented.
 Finally, their adequate application is discussed with respect to common threat spaces.
+The video of my lecture can be found here.

 Lecture, Freie Universität Berlin, Department of Computer Science, 2019